janina-rinke/HGT_in_ants/README.md

 ```

 #### Re-annotation of incomplete HGT candidates
-All candidates were extended by 1000 bp in 5' and 3' direction and re-annotated with `dfast`.
+All candidates were extended by 1000 bp in 5' and 3' direction and re-annotated with `dfast` to identify HGTs which were annotated incompletely.
 ```bash
 ./markdown_scripts/05_reannotation.DFAST.md
 ```